Neutral vs Stability Shoes: What Do You Actually Need?

 The neutral vs stability debate has been around for years.
 But for most runners, the answer isn’t as clear-cut as it seems.

 Running shoes are typically sorted into two main categories: neutral and stability.
 It's one of the first decisions you'll face when shopping for a new pair — and for years, runners were told the answer depended almost entirely on their foot shape or a brief gait analysis at a running store.
-The science has moved on since then, and the real answer is more nuanced and more personal than a simple label.
+The research is more limited, and more nuanced, than that framing suggests.

 What Neutral Shoes Are